Jeremy Stoppelman Sells 50,000 Shares of Yelp Inc. (NYSE:YELP) Stock

-Yelp Inc. (NYSE:YELP – Get Rating) CEO Jeremy Stoppelman sold 50,000 shares of Yelp stock in a transaction on Wednesday, January 11th.
-The stock was sold at an average price of $28.65, for a total value of $1,432,500.00.
-Following the sale, the chief executive officer now owns 501,736 shares of the company’s stock, valued at $14,374,736.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Yelp Inc. (NYSE:YELP – Get Rating) CEO Jeremy Stoppelman sold 50,000 shares of Yelp stock in a transaction that occurred on Friday, January 13th.
+The stock was sold at an average price of $28.81, for a total transaction of $1,440,500.00.
+Following the transaction, the chief executive officer now directly owns 501,736 shares in the company, valued at approximately $14,455,014.16.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.

 Jeremy Stoppelman also recently made the following trade(s):